 Skip to main content

 Portworx Backup provides a streamlined mechanism using Kubernetes secrets to manage and rotate credentials for its internal databases.
 You can also enable optional encryption of the internal database and specify encryption keys via Kubernetes secrets, enhancing Portworx Backup's security and protection capabilities.
-For more details, refer to the Password Policy.
+For more details, see the Password Policy.

 This option overrides any existing passwords with new custom passwords that comply with the updated security policy.
 This approach is recommended by Portworx for enhanced security.